 Scotland has become a popular holiday destination with families and couples wanting to get back in touch with nature.
 But with so many glamping sites available, it can be difficult to know just where to visit and which accommodation type to book.

-Yurts are usually round tents with hardy dwellings and ample room for large groups, making them an ideal family-friendly option.
+Yurts and safari tents make hardy dwellings with ample room for large groups, making them an ideal family-friendly option.
 Inside these luxurious tents, you’ll find furnished bedrooms, fully-equipped kitchens and chic home-from-home decor.
 Some are even pet-friendly.

 If you’re still not sure which glamping pods with hot tubs in Scotland are best for you, our friendly customer service team are always on hand to answer any of your queries!